Intro to Parabola tables

 Page layout

-Arrange table views on the page with either a tab or tile layout.
+Arrange data views on the page with either a tab or tile layout.

 Tabs will appear like traditional spreadsheet tabs, which you can navigate through.
 Drag to rearrange their order.